Danielku15/SlickGrid-wiki/3-Commits-and-Patches.md

 ***
 <a href="13-revert-slickline-to-v1.patch" target="_blank">13-revert-slickline-to-v1.patch</a> revert slickline to v1.x to avoid memory leaks with 2.x architecture (see issue 855)
 ***
-<a href="14-revert-single-stylesheet.patch" target="_blank">14-revert-single-stylesheet.patch</a> revenrt single stylesheet patch due to various reasons
+<a href="14-revert-single-stylesheet.patch" target="_blank">14-revert-single-stylesheet.patch</a> revert single stylesheet patch due to various reasons
 ***